mehalkoj/DB_Management/README.md

 # DB_Management
-A Python CLI and GUI for SQLite3 DB Management System.
+A Python CLI for SQLite3 DB Management System.
+Work in progress on a tkinter gui.